Jeffcw96/my-vue-template/README.md

 ## What is included in this boilerplate
 - Vue sass
 - Vuex with namespace
-- Vue router with lazy loading (to do)
+- Vue router with lazy loading
 - Vue-i18n (to do)

 ## Package version for apply Sass in Vue@2.6